parse-community/Parse-SDK-JS/WEBWORKER_README.md

-## THIS FORK: Webworkers support
+## Webworkers support

-This fork was created to add support for Webworkers.
-The only problem is webworkers can't access the localStorage object, which Parse requires.
+To make Parse work in a webworker, it needs access to the localStorage object on the main/browser thread.
+This small patch to Parse allows clients to provide a custom asyncLocalStorage implementation.

 How to use: